raiden-network/raiden/docs/overview_and_guide.rst

 ************
 You will need a local or remote Ethereum node to connect Raiden to.

-- Check `this link <https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum>`_ to install the go-ethereum client.
+- Check `this link <https://geth.ethereum.org/docs/install-and-build/installing-geth>`_ to install the Geth client.
-- Follow `these instructions <https://github.com/paritytech/parity#simple-one-line-installer-for-mac-and-ubuntu>`_ to install the parity client.
+- Download and install OpenEthereum `from here <https://github.com/openethereum/openethereum/releases/latest>`_.
 - Or sign up at a service like `Infura <https://infura.io>`__ to set up a remote node.

 Now you are ready :ref:`to get started <running_raiden>`.